eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (Tudor, where are we viewing the Plotly graph?
 Are we connected to the board via HDMI?)

+[//]: # (Plotly graph viewed on the host PC or your laptop)

 ## Accelerometer Theory

 ### Speeding Up, Slowing Down, Changing Direction
-Accelerometers are the devices in your smart phone or tablet which can sense up from down.
-They're sensors that measure acceleration (that includes speeding up, slowing down or changing direction) and by detecting changes in orientation (speed and direction along the x, y, and z axes) an accelerometer enables your smart phone to reorient itself when you rotate it by say 90 degrees (lay it on its side to watch a YouTube\* video).
+How does your smart phone know which way is up?
+And how does it know to change its orientation from portrait to landscape when you rotate your device by 90 degrees clockwise?
+These motion smart features come courtesy of an accelerometer.
+An accelerometer is a sensor that measures acceleration (relative to its own frame of reference).
+You may remember from physics what when velocity—speed with direction—is changing, acceleration is happening.
+Acceleration includes speeding up, slowing down or changing direction and by detecting changes in orientation (along the x, y, and z axes) an accelerometer...

 There are two ways to use an accelerometer: acceleration and tilt.
 Here we use a 3-axis accelerometer to measure acceleration along all 3 axes (x, y, and z).

 ### Communicating with the Accelerometer

-[//]: # (add some text here)
-The ARM\* processor communicates with the accelerometer.
+Here, we interface with the board's built-in digital accelerometer using an I2C\* interface.
+The ARM\* processor communicates with the accelerometer...

 ## Tutorial Steps
 Follow along with the steps below to get data from the DE10-Nano's built-in accelerometer and plot that data in graphing software.